drewm27/speakerrankings/passive-bookshelf-medium-pages/ELAC+Uni-Fi+2.0+UB52.md

 layout: page
 title: ELAC Uni-Fi 2.0 UB52 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
+share-description: "The ELAC Uni-Fi 2.0 UB52 ranks #12 out of 21 total Medium Size Bookshelf Speakers.
+Find all the specifications and reviews in one place
 ---

 The ELAC Uni-Fi 2.0 UB52 ranks #12 out of 21 total [Medium Size Bookshelf Speakers](/passive-bookshelf-medium/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.